California's Great America

-California's Great America, often shortened to Great America, is a 112 acre amusement park located in Santa Clara, California.
-Owned and operated by Cedar Fair, it originally opened in 1976 as one of two parks built by the Marriott Corporation.
-California's Great America features over 40 rides and attractions, and one of its most notable is Gold Striker, which has been featured as a top-ranked wooden roller coaster in Amusement Today's annual Golden Ticket Awards publication.
+California's Great America is a 112 acre amusement park located in Santa Clara, California, United States.
+Owned and operated by Six Flags, it originally opened in 1976 as one of two Americana-themed parks built by the Marriott Corporation.
+Great America features over 40 rides and attractions, with Gold Striker among its most notable, which has ranked as a top wooden roller coaster in the world in the annual Golden Ticket Awards publication from Amusement Today.
 Other notable rides include RailBlazer, a single-rail coaster from Rocky Mountain Construction, and Flight Deck, an inverted coaster from Bolliger & Mabillard.
-The park appeared in the 1994 films Beverly Hills Cop III and Getting Even with Dad.
+The park made appearances in the 1994 films Beverly Hills Cop III and Getting Even with Dad.

 Ownership of the park transitioned several times, beginning with the city of Santa Clara's acquisition from Marriott in 1985.
-It was then sold to Kings Entertainment Company in 1989 while Santa Clara retained ownership of the land.
+It was then sold to Kings Entertainment Company in 1989, while Santa Clara retained ownership of the land.
 Paramount Parks acquired the park in 1992, followed by Cedar Fair in 2006.
-Santa Clara eventually sold the land occupied by the park to Cedar Fair in 2019, who then sold it to Prologis in 2022.
-While Cedar Fair plans to eventually close the park by 2033, the land rental agreement is a six-year lease through 2028 that gives Prologis the option of extending it another five years.
+Santa Clara eventually sold the land occupied by the park to then-owner Cedar Fair in 2019, which then sold it to Prologis in 2022.
+Due to the subject of the most recent sale, Six Flags (who merged with Cedar Fair in 2024), is required to close the park by June 30, 2028, unless Six Flags exercises an option to extend the lease for one five-year period through 2033.